joshyguwa/QSP-Thesis/README.md

 # QSP-Thesis
-Quantum State Preparation Thesis (2024).
+Quantum State Preparation Thesis (2024) by Josh Green.

+Includes extensive software used to generate data and produce plots.

 This repository employs various virtual environments.